Filter map by:

 New Zealand to Brazil

-- 2016: The Governor-General of New Zealand Rt Hon Jerry Mateparae came to Rio de Janeiro and attended the Olympic Games.
-Sports Minister Jonathan Coleman also attended the Olympic Games.
+- 2016: The Governor-General of New Zealand Rt Hon Jerry Mateparae attended the Olympic Games in Rio de Janeiro, accompanied by Sports Minister Jonathan Coleman.
 The Minister for Disabilities Nicky Wagner attended the Paralympic Games.

 - 2015: Tertiary Education Minister Steven Joyce with an education delegation